orcunziylan/Forecast-Stock-Market-CNN-LSTM/README.md

 # Stock Market Forecasting using CNN and LSTM

 This project demonstrates the use of Convolutional Neural Networks (CNN) and Long Short-Term Memory (LSTM) networks for forecasting stock market prices.
-The historical candlestick data of a stock is used to train a deep-learning model that predicts the next day's opening price relative to the previous day's closing price.
+The historical candlestick data of a stock is used to train a deep-learning model that predicts the next week's opening price relative to the previous week's closing prices.

 ## Project Overview